Legal services for immigrants in Germany. Digital, personal, and clear.

 Dr. Veronika Denninger

-managing partner and lawyer (Rechtsanwältin) Reboot Legal.
+LL.M.
+(Melbourne) managing partner and lawyer (Rechtsanwältin)

-She studied law in Kyiv, Frankfurt and Melbourne, and has been admitted to the bar in Germany since 2007.
-She completed her training at law firms in London
+Veronika studied law in Kyiv, Frankfurt and Melbourne.
+She completed her training at law firms in London and Vancouver, as well as at the German Consulate in Cape Town.

-learn more about Veronica
+learn more about Veronika

 TEAM

-learn more about Veronica
+learn more about Veronika

 Dr. Veronika Denninger

-managing partner and lawyer (Rechtsanwältin) Reboot Legal.
+LL.M.
+(Melbourne) managing partner and lawyer (Rechtsanwältin)

-She studied law in Kyiv, Frankfurt and Melbourne, and has been admitted to the bar in Germany since 2007.
-She completed her training at law firms in London
+Veronika studied law in Kyiv, Frankfurt and Melbourne.
+She completed her training at law firms in London and Vancouver, as well as at the German Consulate in Cape Town.

 Dr. Veronika Denninger

-managing partner and lawyer (Rechtsanwältin) Reboot Legal.
+LL.M.
+(Melbourne) managing partner and lawyer (Rechtsanwältin)

-She studied law in Kyiv, Frankfurt and Melbourne, and has been admitted to the bar in Germany since 2007.
-She completed her training at law firms in London
+Veronika studied law in Kyiv, Frankfurt and Melbourne.
+She completed her training at law firms in London and Vancouver, as well as at the German Consulate in Cape Town.

-learn more about Veronica
+learn more about Veronika

 Denis Khudyakov